peng-qi-ben/SinGAN-for-time-series-generation/README.md

+# Introduction

+This code is based on https://github.com/tamarott/SinGAN.
+The code in this project has been modified to enable it to generate time series (originally used for image generation), and also using 8 indicators(Autocorrelation, Fat-tailed, Volatility clustering, Leverage effect, Coarse-fine volatility, Gain/loss asymmetry, variance_ratio and DTW) to evaluate the quality of the generated time series.

 The code that needs to be run for the whole process of model training, generation, and testing is:

 1. main_train.py